-- After you receive your Certificate of Commission, you may purchase your official seal of office.
+- After you receive your notary identification card, you may purchase your official seal of office.
 (See page 7 for notary seal requirements.) - You will purchase your stamp from the company of your choosing.
 The Secretary of State's Office does not make or issue stamps.

-Note: Many stamp makers will want to see a completed Certificate of Commission before issuing the seal of office.
+Note: Many stamp makers will want to see a completed oath certificate and/or identification card before issuing the seal of office.